mongodb/mongo-php-driver/RELEASING.md

 sure to update both MongoDB and Language compatibility tables, as shown in [this pull request](https://github.com/mongodb/docs-ecosystem/pull/642).

-## Handle merge-up pull request

-After the release automation pushes changes to the stable branch the release was created from, the merge automation will create a new pull request to merge these changes into the next versioned branch.
-Since version changes always create a conflict, follow the "Ignoring Changes" section in the pull request to resolve the conflicts and merge the pull request once the build completes.

 ## Announce release

 Significant release announcements should also be posted in the